Counseling Creators Conference

 Q: Who should be contacted with additional questions?

-A: For any further questions, please reach out to Jessebell Guerrero at jxg5568@miami.edu, with Greg Levy, g.levy2@umiami.edu, and Daniela Velasquez, d.velasquez@miami.edu, copied.
+A: For any further questions, please reach out to Addison Hichman at addisonhichman@law.miami.edu, Linda Gray Geib at lindagraygeib@law.miami.edu with Greg Levy, g.levy2@umiami.edu, and Daniela Velasquez, d.velasquez@miami.edu, copied.

 Top